veer-pratap-blox/tasks/nested_params_ouptut_api.md

 | Nested `{ "params": { ... } }` JSON with `dim_id`, `scenario_id` | Works with the same pivot and payload shape as flat JSON |
 | Request omits `time_aggregation`, `time_filter`, `dim_sort` | Works and backend applies defaults |
 | `GET /block/{id}/outputs?...` | Unchanged |

 ---

-## Known Gaps / Out of Scope

-### Not covered in this fix
-- `indicator_filter` parity with legacy GET behavior
-  Legacy `GET BlockKPI` filters indicators via `apply_filter_on_indicators`, while V4 POST does not currently guarantee the same behavior for `indicator_filter` in JSON.
-This should be tracked separately if parity is required.

-- Scenario resolution behavior
-  Handlers still require a resolvable scenario, either explicit or base scenario.
-If neither exists, failure behavior is unchanged.

-### Out of scope
-- Frontend builder migration from legacy GET to POST
-- Full `indicator_filter` parity on V4 POST
-- Cross-request caching or broader performance work

----